 Mission: Dedicated to creating the most epic entertainment experiences...ever.

-I worked at Blizzard Entertainment full-time
+I have been working at Blizzard Entertainment full-time (Less than a year)

 I applied through an employee referral.
 The process took 3 weeks.
 I interviewed at Blizzard Entertainment in February 2018.